Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Discussion

 \subsection{BH model}

 In our simulations the BH remains in the central region, as would be expected for a dwarf in a relatively quiet environment, due to the sufficiently high dynamical mass ($\geq 10^{4} \ \Msun$) and high resolution ($m_\mathrm{dm}=1536 \ \Msun$ and $\bar{m}_\mathrm{gas} = 287 \ \Msun$ for fiducial resolution and $m_\mathrm{dm}=192 \ \Msun$ and $\bar{m}_\mathrm{gas} = 35.9 \ \Msun$ for very high resolution).
 However, in high-density environments, we would need to include a formalism to properly model off-centre BHs and their decay towards the centre due to dynamical friction.
+Furthermore, independent of the cosmological environment, tracking the BH dynamics may be important in the presence of a clumpy ISM where the dynamical centre of the galaxy is ill-defined and BHs may not sink to the central region \citep[see e.g.][]{pfister_erratic_2019,ma_seeds_2021}.

 Accurately modelling massive BH orbits for the whole galaxy population will be a key step towards more predictive galaxy formation simulations \citep[e.g.][]{bahe_importance_2022}, and in particular for dwarfs this could be a crucial component in the models for reproducing the diverse outcomes seen in simulations, with a small fraction of dwarfs in the local Universe hosting luminous AGN whilst the majority of dwarf galaxies only have low-luminosity or no detectable AGN activity \citep[also see][]{sharma_hidden_2022}.
+In this sense, our central dwarf AGN may represent an upper limit for AGN activity in dwarfs.

 In addition to more sophisticated models for BH dynamics, it will also be important to investigate more realistic BH accretion models.
 Here, we increased the boost factor $\alpha$ in the Bondi prescription as a simple method for obtaining high BH accretion rates in dwarfs.
 Note that \citet{booth_cosmological_2009} find that for constant-$\alpha$ models the value of $\alpha$ effectively controls the ambient gas density at which the BH accretion rate becomes Eddington-limited -- and with more massive haloes reaching higher gas densities, this then sets the halo mass at which AGN feedback becomes effective.
 They conclude that rather than setting a constant $\alpha$ boost factor, $\alpha$ should be varied with the density as otherwise BH accretion rates (and consequently star formation suppression) may be overestimated in low-density gas.
 However, we emphasise here that our numerical experiments with increased $\alpha$ values are not be too regarded as within the Bondi framework but simply as a test of how AGN activity could affect dwarf galaxies if BH accretion were to be efficient (with the general Bondi dependencies on density and sound speed still providing some level of self-regulation).